zyp123494/DynaVol/DynaVol_dataset/README.md

 # DynaVol dataset

-This is the implementation of producing a synthetic dataset used in DynaVol.
+This is the implementation of producing the synthetic dataset used in DynaVol.
 The code uses [Kubric](https://github.com/google-research/kubric) to generate the dataset.

 ## Preparation